lorinachey/lorinachey.github.io/pages/about.md

 *Coming Soon*

 ### Skills & Strengths
-In addition to increasing my technical knowledge through academic coursework, I am focused on developing the following skills to help me become successful in my future PhD program.
+In addition to increasing my technical knowledge through academic coursework and research, I am focused on continued development in:
-* Technical writing and communication skills
+* Technical writing
-* Working independently to research solutions and come up with experiments to test my theories
+* Effective communication and promoting teamwork and collaboration
 * Balancing the need to work independently with knowing when and how to seek additional guidance and constructive feedback
+* Mentoring and giving back